csswizardry/CSS-Guidelines/README.md

 Exceptions may be gradient syntax and URLs in comments.
 That’s fine, there’s nothing we can do about that.

+We prefer four (4) space indents over tabs and we write multi-line CSS.

 ### One file vs. many files

 Typically we have worked with single, large files.
 This is fine, and by sticking